SurelyEnough/ChochNotes/README.md

 # ChochNotes
 An English project study guide for the David A. Robertson novel Strangers.
-This repository is, by the way, probably pointless.
+This repository is, by the way, probably pointless other than the purpose of showing my procrastination.

 ## Credits
 - Thanks to SparkNotes (https://www.sparknotes.com/) for "inspiration"